 What you can do as a stranded passenger

 Avoid travelling to the airport if you are unsure about your flight status.
-It is advised that you only head to the airport when you get an email, SMS or call from your airlines confirming departure times and terminals.
+It is advised that you only head to the airport once you confirm with the airline.
 You can also monitor official channels of airports and reach out to the airlines for help.

 Reddit and Twitter users are advising passengers with delayed flights to contact hotels or Airbnb hosts to extend stays and negotiate better rates.
 Community groups, WhatsApp forwards and social media accounts are extending free or discounted accommodation options to stranded passengers.
 Some Dubai residents are going the extra mile and opening their homes to those in need.